 In consideration, the Company issued 12 million common shares with a total fair value of \$2.16 million and paid \$4.42 million in cash.
 In addition, if within five years from closing, and upon the Company incurring cumulative exploration expenditures aggregating at least \$5 million, and upon completion and acceptance of a National Instrument ("NI") 43-101 Measured and Indicated resource within the originally acquired Borosi Project boundary, the Company will pay a bonus of \$5.00 per gold equivalent ounce, to a maximum total payment of \$3.5 million (700,000 gold equivalent ounces) ('Bonus Payment").
 This Bonus Payment will be payable in cash or common shares, at the sole option of the Company.
 The Company also issued 5 million warrants exercisable at \$0.50 per share, and 5 million warrants exercisable at \$1.00 per share (collectively the "Bonus Warrants").
 The Bonus Warrants expire on July 21, 2014 and are only exercisable if the Company delineates at least 2.5 million NI 43-101 compliant ounces of gold equivalent in Measured and Indicated resource categories.

-During the three months ended June 30, 2012, the Company amended the original share purchase agreement with Yamana Gold Inc. As a result, the Company is no longer required to pay the Bonus Payment and in return, the Company has amended the terms of the Bonus Warrants, such that all 10 million outstanding Bonus Warrants shall be immediately exercisable and are now re-priced to \$0.25 per share.
+During the nine months ended September 30, 2012, the Company amended the original share purchase agreement with Yamana Gold Inc. As a result, the Company is no longer required to pay the Bonus Payment and in return, the Company has amended the terms of the Bonus Warrants, such that all 10 million outstanding Bonus Warrants shall be immediately exercisable and are now re-priced to \$0.25 per share.

-(An Exploration Stage Company) Form 51-102F1: Management's Discussion and Analysis For the Three and Six Months Ended June 30, 2012 (Expressed in Canadian Dollars)
+(An Exploration Stage Company) Form 51-102F1: Management's Discussion and Analysis For the Three and Nine Months Ended September 30, 2012 (Expressed in Canadian Dollars)

-On July 21, 2009, Calibre and B2Gold Corp ("B2Gold"), executed an option agreement whereby B2Gold is entitled to acquire a 51% interest in the Borosi Property by expending \$8 million on exploration and other work by July 1, 2012; of which C\$2.5 million must be expended by July 1, 2010 (completed by B2Gold).
-Pursuant to an amendment to this agreement, the Company and B2Gold have agreed to extend the first year expenditure commitment to October 1, 2010.
+On July 21, 2009, Calibre and B2Gold Corp ("B2Gold"), executed an option agreement whereby B2Gold is entitled to acquire a 51% interest in the Borosi Property by expending \$8 million on exploration and other work by July 1, 2012; of which C\$2.5 million must be expended by October 1, 2010 (completed by B2Gold).
 B2Gold has the option to acquire an additional 14% interest in a Designated Project Area ("Project Area") as defined and agreed upon by both parties, within the Borosi Project Boundary, for a total 65% Project Area interest by completing a preliminary feasibility study on that Designated Project.
-Calibre will be the operator of the work program in the first year of the agreement, with B2Gold having an option to assume operatorship afterwards.
+During 2012, B2Gold assumed operatorship of the current exploration activities at Borosi with Calibre assisting in a logistical capacity as needed.
 Upon B2Gold earning an interest in the project, the Company and B2Gold will be responsible for the pro rata share of expenditures and the Bonus Payment, if any, going forward.

 In October 2010, the Company entered into an amendment to the above agreement with B2Gold, whereby the area of interest covering the Borosi option agreement will be reduced from 710 square kilometres to 322 square kilometres, covering highly prospective grass roots gold prospects in the Rosita and Eastern Epithermal Districts.
 As a result, the Company has secured a 100% interest in the past producing La Luz Gold Mine and Rosita Copper-Gold Mine, the high grade gold and silver Riscos de Oro project, the newly discovered extension of the La Luna gold vein system, and the on-strike extensions of the Bonanza Group of Gold Mines.
 Concession areas that will remain under the option agreement will be subject to B2Gold earning a 51% interest in by completing \$8 million in expenditures over an amended 5 year term.
-B2Gold may elect to carry an individual prospect within the amended concession area through to a Preliminary Economic Assessment for an additional 14% interest in the prospect.
+B2Gold continues to have the option to elect and carry an individual prospect within the amended concession area through to a preliminary feasibility study for an additional 14% interest in the prospect.